featuresmith/wrimo/README.md

 - **Backend**: API routes served by a Worker using [Hono](https://hono.dev/)
   - API endpoints defined in `/api/routes` directory
-  - Automatic fallback to mock data when database is unavailable
+  - Requires database connection via Hyperdrive

 - **Database**: PostgreSQL database connected via Cloudflare Hyperdrive
   - Smart Placement enabled for optimal performance
-  - Handles missing connection strings or connection failures
+  - Database connection is required - the app will return an error if not configured

 ## Get Started